Quantum computing: Simulation of quantum systems

-Since chemistry and nanotechnology rely on understanding quantum systems, and such systems are impossible to simulate in an efficient manner classically, quantum simulation may be an important application of quantum computing.
-Quantum simulation could also be used to simulate the behavior of atoms and particles at unusual conditions such as the reactions inside a collider.
+Since chemistry and nanotechnology rely on understanding quantum systems, and such systems are impossible to efficiently simulate classically, quantum simulation may be an important application.
+Quantum computational chemistry is promising for quantum computing, particularly for problems in electronic structure, chemical dynamics, and spectroscopy; useful implementations remain hardware-limited.
+Quantum simulation could be used to simulate the behavior of atoms and particles under unusual conditions such as the reactions inside a collider.
 In June 2023, IBM computer scientists reported that a quantum computer produced better results for a physics problem than a conventional supercomputer.

-About 2% of the annual global energy output is used for nitrogen fixation to produce ammonia for the Haber process in the agricultural fertiliser industry (even though naturally occurring organisms also produce ammonia).
-Quantum simulations might be used to understand this process and increase the energy efficiency of production.
-It is expected that an early use of quantum computing will be modeling that improves the efficiency of the Haber–Bosch process by the mid-2020s although some have predicted it will take longer.
+About 2% of the annual global energy output is used for nitrogen fixation to produce ammonia for the Haber process in the agricultural fertiliser industry.
+Quantum simulations might be used to understand this process and increase energy efficiency.